As a professional photographer, my clients often ask for advice on how to prepare for a session.

 Tip #2 – Hair

 Bad hair days happen to us all, but don’t let them ruin your photo.
-Hair is one of the more challenging things to try and fix in post-production and to keep looking natural.
+Hair is one of the more challenging things to try and fix in post-production and to keep natural.
 Therefore, it is important to manage hair during the photo shoot.

 Although it is expensive to hire a stylist and MUA, considering most people only get a new headshot once every several years, think of it as a sound investment that can be amortized over the life-span of the image.